ch-stark/blog1506/acm/README2.md

 	endpointslice.discovery.k8s.io/pg-1-postgresql-ha-postgresql-headless-red-cluster-pool-aws-1-4thqz   IPv4          5432    10.130.2.6    24m
 	endpointslice.discovery.k8s.io/pg-2-postgresql-ha-postgresql-headless-red-cluster-pool-gcp-1-8chvh   IPv4          5432    10.134.2.6    24m

-The last two endpointslices composed with cluster names identify the IP addresses of the local and remote PostgreSQL servers on both AWS and GCP clusters and are the result of the ServiceExport resource.
+The last two endpointslices composed with cluster names identify the IP addresses of the local and remote PostgreSQL server pods and are the product of the ServiceExport resource.

-The next step is to test for catastrophic loss of a cloud provider region which can happen due to a cascading failure, misconfiguration error or vulnerability exploit that affects the control plane logic.
-This can be simulated using the RHACM Hibernate feature to stop a running cluster resulting in loss of network connectivity between the primary and standby PostgreSQL servers.
+The next step is to test for the catastrophic loss of a cloud provider region which can happen due to a cascading failure, misconfiguration error, or a vulnerability exploit that affects critical control plane functions.
+This can be simulated using the Hibernate feature in RHACM which will stop a running cluster, resulting in the loss of network connectivity between the primary and standby PostgreSQL servers.
 After a number of failed re-connection attempts, the decision logic within the PostgreSQL replication manager will promote the standby server into a primary role.
-Before we pull the plug on the OpenShift cluster on AWS, let's take a look at how the replication manager and PgPool currently view the health of the PostgreSQL servers.
+Before we pull the plug, let's take a look at how the replication manager and PgPool view the current health status of each PostgreSQL server.

 	$ repmgr -f /opt/bitnami/repmgr/conf/repmgr.conf service status
 	ID   | Name                            | Role    | Status    | Upstream                        | repmgrd | PID | Paused? | Upstream last seen